SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 cds deploy --to hana:cap-ai-codejam-hdb --auto-undeploy
 ```

-The `--auto-undeploy` argument cause the database to adjust to the new runtime definition of your database artifacts.
+The `--auto-undeploy` argument causes the database to adjust to the new runtime definition of your database artifacts.

 You can also use the provided script: